Dynamical universality class for competing short- and long-range interactions

-We begin with the exact master equation that represents the stochastic evolution of the spin configurations under Glauber dynamics~\cite{binder1992monte,landau2021guide}.
-In order to reduce the system dimensionality, we perform a coarse-graining procedure by classifying the configurations in terms of two macroscopic variables: the total magnetization $M$ and the number of defects $2S$ that separate adjacent, oppositely aligned spins~\footnote{The fact that the number of defects is even is the consequence of choosing periodic boundary conditions.}.
+Our starting point is the exact master equation describing the stochastic temporal evolution of spin configurations driven by Glauber dynamics~\cite{binder1992monte,landau2021guide}.
+In order to reduce the system effective dimensionality, we perform a coarse-graining procedure by classifying the configurations in terms of two macroscopic variables: the total magnetization $M$ and the number of defects $2S$ that separate adjacent, oppositely aligned spins~\footnote{The fact that the number of defects is even is the consequence of choosing periodic boundary conditions.}.
 Then, we derive the master equation that describes the time evolution of the joint probability distribution $P_N(M,2S;t)$, where $N$ is the system size.
 In the large-$N$ limit, we obtain the Fokker-Planck equation for the time evolution of the joint probability distribution $p(m,s;t)$ in terms of the intensive variables $m = M/N \in[-1,1]$ and $s = 2S/N$.
 From the Fokker-Planck equation, we determine the asymptotic dynamics of the magnetization $m$.
 Based on considerations from scaling theory~\cite{FisherPRL1972,Barber1983,Privman1990Editor,wang1995study,ma2018modern}, the average absolute magnetization is expected to decay algebraically at criticality, both in time and with respect to $N$:

-where the latter holds at equilibrium.
-We derive analytically that $\lambda_m = 1/2$ along the critical line, and $\lambda_m = 1/4$ at the tricritical point.
+where the latter holds at equilibrium, $t \to \infty$.
+We derive that $\lambda_m = 1/2$ along the critical line, and $\lambda_m = 1/4$ at the tricritical point.
 The exponent $\lambda_m$ is related to the static exponents $\beta,\nu$ and to the dynamical exponent $z$ by the relation $\lambda_m = \beta/(z\nu)$~\cite{wang1995study}.
-We show that this implies $z=2$, which is the dynamical critical exponent of the model A dynamic universality class~\cite{hohenberg1977theory}.
-Model A describes Markovian critical dynamical phenomena with non-conserved order parameter.
-Moreover, $\Delta_m=1/4$ for the critical line~\cite{Ellis2010Asymptotic,ColonnaRomanoPRE2014}, and $\Delta_m = 1/6$ at the tricritical point.
+We show that this implies $z=2$, which is the dynamical critical exponent of the Model A dynamic universality class~\cite{hohenberg1977theory}, which describes Markovian critical dynamical phenomena with a non-conserved order parameter.
+Moreover, $\Delta_m=1/4$ for the critical line~\cite{Ellis2010Asymptotic,ColonnaRomanoPRE2014}, and $\Delta_m = 1/6$ at the tricritical point~\cite{our_paper_long}.
 This result follows from

-where $d_{u}$ is the upper critical dimension~\cite{WegnerPRB1972}.
-We show the validity of \eqref{eq:new_scaling_law} for systems where short- and long-range interactions compete, thus extending its application beyond short-range interaction systems.
-In our analysis, we get $d_{u}=4$ on the critical line, and $d_{u}=3$ at the tricritical point.